yvanrichard/nz-elections/README.md

 # New Zealand election results

-Results of past elections from electionresults.govt.nz
+Results of past elections from electionresults.govt.nz and government simulator.

+THIS IS A WORK IN PROGRESS.

-## Files
+## Data

+Past election results are fetched from electionresults.govt.nz, groomed, and formatted in a usable way.

 The created files can be found in the output/ folder.